k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 The artifact called **catalog_info** is created for the Catalog version displayed in the application, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory.

-Below is an illustration of the catalog_info.csv file:
+The below is an illustration of the catalog_info.csv file:

 <img src="images/catalog_info_mtable.png" style="zoom:75%;" />